Andrea Griswold

 Bio

-Ms. Griswold served for 11 years in the SDNY, including most recently as the deputy U.S. attorney and chief counsel to the U.S. attorney until 2024 and as chief of the SDNY’s Securities and Commodities Fraud Task Force from 2020-22.
+Ms. Griswold served for 11 years in the SDNY, including most recently as the deputy U.S. attorney and chief counsel to the U.S. attorney, and previously as the chief of the Securities and Commodities Fraud Unit.

-Before serving as chief of the Task Force, Ms. Griswold served for seven years as an assistant U.S. attorney in the SDNY, where she investigated — and prosecuted through trial — a wide variety of securities fraud and other federal cases involving individuals and corporations.
-Several of the trials Ms. Griswold has handled were multiweek or monthlong fraud trials, all of which resulted in convictions.
+Before serving as chief of the Securities Fraud Unit, Ms. Griswold served for seven years as an assistant U.S. attorney in the SDNY, where she investigated — and prosecuted through trial — a wide variety of securities fraud and other federal cases involving individuals and corporations.
+Several of the trials Ms. Griswold led were multiweek or monthlong fraud cases, all of which resulted in convictions.

 The U.S. attorney described Ms. Griswold as “a generational talent” and “a relentless investigator, a talented trial lawyer, and a strategic counselor and leader with excellent judgement” in a press release announcing her departure from the SDNY in 2024.

 Prior to joining the SDNY, Ms. Griswold worked for five years as a white collar litigator at a global law firm.
-In addition to her government investigations practice, Ms. Griswold tried three cases to verdict during this time, including two federal criminal trials, one of which ended in a hung jury and the other with an acquittal on the top charge.
+Ms. Griswold tried three cases to verdict during this time, including two federal criminal trials, one of which ended in a hung jury and the other with an acquittal on the top charge.
+The civil trial resulted in a jury verdict in favor of her client.

-In recognition of her work, Ms. Griswold has been named one of Lawdragon’s 500 Leading Litigators in America.
+In recognition of her work, Ms. Griswold has been honored by City & State New York as part of its 2025 Law Power 100 and by Lawdragon as one of its 500 Leading Litigators in America.

 Credentials